Zagnanado

 Zagnanado /fr/ or Zangnanado /fr/ is a town, arrondissement, and commune in the Zou Department of southern-central Benin.
 It is located 47 kilometres from Abomey and 165 kilometres north of Cotonou.
 The commune covers an area of 750 square kilometres and as of 2013 had a population of 132,401 people.

-Huddersfield
+Zagnanado

 The territorial entity that is today the municipality of Zagnanado has undergone several administrative changes since the colonial period until today.
 Since the early eighteenth century, the region depended on the kingdom of Abomey.
-Guézo made the area headquarters of the army during his campaigns against the Yoruba and Kétou of Abeokuta.
+Guézo made the area headquarters of the army during his campaigns against the Yoruba of Kétou and Abeokuta.
 By the Act of June 21, 1895, King Agoli-Agbo, he authorised full authority over the Agonlin region.
 In the early twentieth century, Zagnanado and surrounding villages were visited by many missionaries who spread Christianity.
 During the colonial period and into the 1970s, Agonlin remained a single administrative entity.
 However, in 1978 it was divided into three communes, Zagnanado, Covè and Ouinhi.